frida/frida-website/_docs/javascript-api.md

 Stalker.follow(Process.getCurrentThreadId(), {
   events: {
     call: true, // CALL instructions: yes please

+    // Other events:
-    ret: false, // RET instructions: no thanks
+    ret: false, // RET instructions
-    exec: false // all instructions: no thanks
+    exec: false, // all instructions: not recommended as it's a lot of data
-  },
+    block: false, // block executed: coarse execution trace
+    compile: false // block compiled: useful for coverage },
+  //
+  // Only specify one of the two following callbacks -- see note below:
+  //
   onReceive: function (events) {
     // Called with `events` containing a binary blob which is one or more
     // GumEvent structs.
 See `gumevent.h` for the format.
 This is obviously a